cmosher01/DataWebApp/README.md

 # DataWebApp

 A web app server for POJOs.

+## Deprecated

-Mostly this was extracted from https://github.com/cmosher01/Genealdb
+This was mostly extracted from https://github.com/cmosher01/Genealdb